Three older women sit around a table in an art gallery. They are laughing and drinking tea.

 Time for Tea

-Nationhood: Memory and Hope is a new exhibition of powerful and poignant photography celebrating the diversity of the UK today.
-It is a love letter to all that is good in England, Northern Ireland, Scotland and Wales, and offers a wealth of insights on how we each try and shape both our identities and communities to make the world a better place.
+Nationhood: Memory and Hope was an exhibition powerful and poignant photography celebrating the diversity of the UK today.
+A love letter to all that is good in England, Northern Ireland, Scotland and Wales, it offered a wealth of insights on how we each try and shape both our identities and communities to make the world a better place.

-New work from acclaimed Ethiopian artist Aïda Muluneh and seven UK early career photographers feature in this major exhibition, curated by Anne McNeill, Director and Curator of Impressions Gallery.
+New work from acclaimed Ethiopian artist Aïda Muluneh and seven UK early career photographers featured in this major exhibition, curated by Anne McNeill, Director and Curator of Impressions Gallery.

-The exhibition will travel throughout 2025 to Belfast Exposed, Ffotogallery in Cardiff, and Street Level Photoworks in Glasgow – making this the first ever UK City of Culture project to take place in all four nations of the UK.
+The exhibition traveled throughout 2025 to Belfast Exposed, Ffotogallery in Cardiff, and Street Level Photoworks in Glasgow – making this the first ever UK City of Culture project to take place in all four nations of the UK.

 Credits